 Carson River Track is a 400 km track that stretches from Home Valley (on Gibb River Road) and Kalumburu Aboriginal Community.

-It is almost 100% chance you see freshwater crocodiles, but you have to go for a walk to Windjana Gorge.
-There are many sandy spots where crocodiles bask on the sun especially during dry season when water gets cooler.
+It is almost a 100% chance you see freshwater crocodiles, but you have to go for a walk to Windjana Gorge.
+There are many sandy spots where crocodiles bask in the sun especially during the dry season when water gets cooler.

 When you walk, try to be quiet and patiently walk along.
 These ancient creatures are very timid and when scared they go underwater.